The Chai Group Physics@NTU

 Description:

 Aiming to study the ground-state (GS) properties of strongly correlated electron systems at the nanoscale with minimum computational complexity, we have recently developed TAO-DFT [1].
 Unlike finite-temperature density functional theory, TAO-DFT is developed for GS systems at zero (physical) temperature (just like KS-DFT).
 In contrast to KS-DFT, TAO-DFT is a density functional theory with fractional orbital occupations produced by the Fermi-Dirac distribution (controlled by a fictitious (reference) temperature), wherein strong static correlation is shown to be explicitly described by the entropy contribution.
-Similar to the static correlation energy of a system, the entropy contribution in TAO-DFT is always nonpositive, yielding insignificant contributions for a single-reference system (i.e., a system possessing non-radical character), and significantly lowering the total energy of a multi-reference system.
+Similar to the static correlation energy of a system, the entropy contribution in TAO-DFT is always nonpositive, yielding an insignificant contribution for a single-reference (SR) system (i.e., a system possessing non-radical character), and significantly lowering the total energy of an MR system.
 TAO-DFT has similar computational cost as KS-DFT for single-point energy and analytical nuclear gradient calculations, and reduces to KS-DFT in the absence of strong static correlation effects.

-Besides, existing exchange-correlation energy functionals and dispersion correction schemes in KS-DFT may also be adopted in TAO-DFT [2].
+Besides, existing xc energy functionals and dispersion correction schemes in KS-DFT may also be adopted in TAO-DFT [2].
 Recently, we have defined the exact exchange in TAO-DFT, and developed the corresponding global and range-separated hybrid schemes in TAO-DFT for an improved description of nonlocal exchange effects [3].
 With some simple modifications, global hybrid functionals [3] and range-separated hybrid functionals [3, 5] in KS-DFT can be combined seamlessly with TAO-DFT.
 Relative to TAO-DFAs (i.e., TAO-DFT with the density functional approximations), global hybrid functionals in TAO-DFT are generally superior in performance for a wide range of applications, such as thermochemistry, kinetics, reaction energies, and optimized geometries.

 To obtain excited-state properties within the framework of TAO-DFT, a frequency-domain formulation of linear-response time-dependent TAO-DFT (TDTAO-DFT) has been recently proposed by Yeh et al. [6].
 While some progress has been made, the underlying assumption of TDTAO-DFT (i.e., that the time-dependent (TD) density is assumed to be associated with the TD "pure state" of a noninteracting reference system) is generally incorrect (e.g., see Ref.
 [10]).

 To resolve the aforementioned inconsistency of TDTAO-DFT, we have recently developed a real-time (RT) extension of TAO-DFT (RT-TAO-DFT) [10] based on an ensemble formalism.
-RT-TAO-DFT allows the study of TD properties of both single-reference and multi-reference systems.
+RT-TAO-DFT allows the study of TD properties of both SR and MR systems.
 Since the assumption of a weak perturbation is not required in RT-TAO-DFT, spin-restricted and spin-unrestricted RT-TAO-DFT calculations have been performed to explore the TD properties (e.g., the number of bound electrons, induced dipole moment, and high-order harmonic generation (HHG) spectrum) of H2 at the equilibrium and stretched geometries, aligned along the polarization of an intense linearly polarized laser pulse.
 The TD properties obtained with RT-TAO-DFT have been compared with those obtained with conventional TD-DFT.
 Moreover, issues related to the possible spin-symmetry breaking effects in the TD properties are also discussed.
 Furthermore, for clarity, we have also discussed the difference among three generally different electronic structure methods: KS-DFT, TAO-DFT, and FT-DFT (finite-temperature density functional theory, also called the Mermin-Kohn-Sham (MKS) method) as well as TAO-DFT-related methods.

 To explore the equilibrium thermodynamic and dynamical properties of nanosystems with radical character at finite temperatures, we have recently combined TAO-DFT with ab initio molecular dynamics (AIMD), yielding TAO-DFT-based AIMD (TAO-AIMD) [7].
 In TAO-AIMD, the atomic nuclei of an electronic system move based on the classical Newtonian equations of motion on the GS potential energy surface generated by TAO-DFT.
 To show some of the capabilities of TAO-AIMD, we have carried out TAO-AIMD simulations to study the instantaneous/average radical character and infrared (IR) spectra of n-acenes (containing n = 2–8 fused benzene rings) at 300 K. On the basis of the TAO-AIMD simulations, on average, the smaller n-acenes (n = 2–5) exhibit nonradical character, and the larger n-acenes (n = 6–8) exhibit increasing radical character, displaying remarkable similarities to the GS counterparts at 0 K. Moreover, the IR spectra of n-acenes obtained with the TAO-AIMD simulations are in qualitative agreement with the existing experimental data.
 In addition, we have performed preliminary calculations on 8-acene to investigate the possible symmetry-breaking effects in the spin-unrestricted TAO-AIMD and KS-AIMD (i.e., KS-DFT-based AIMD) simulations.
 Based on our results, the spin-unrestricted and spin-restricted KS-AIMD simulations can yield distinctly different dynamical information (e.g., distinctly different values of GS electronic energy, GS potential energy, and total energy at each time), leading to the unphysical symmetry-breaking effects in the spin-unrestricted KS-AIMD simulations.
 These issues can be resolved by the TAO-AIMD simulations.